1905 Square (Yekaterinburg): Since 1920

 In 1928, a 5-storey residential building was built on the north side.
 In 1930, the historic pre-revolutionary Epiphany Cathedral was demolished by decision of the City Council.
 In 1929-30, two lines were laid at the Yekaterinburg tram near the square.
 In 1967, a side extension was made to the building of the Conservatory, where the concert hall of the Conservatory was located.
 Since December 1991, the Administration of the City of Yekaterinburg has been located on The square.
 In 1994, the Yekaterinburg metro station was opened.
 In 2008, during the replacement of old paving stones, numerous burials were discovered.
 It is assumed that, basically, they belong to the clergymen buried at the Cathedral.
 A few days later, prayers were held at this place by the ministers Temple of Innocent of Moscow.
 On 8 March 2012, the reconstruction of the historic pre-revolutionary Passage building began, which actually turned into a demolition of the building and cutting down the Square at the Passage, which caused heated discussions and protests of the citizens.

 Events on the square

 Since 1947, New Year's Eve celebrations have taken place on the square.
 Before 1991, military parades of the Yekaterinburg Garrison and demonstrations of workers in honour of May 1, Revolution Day, and Victory Day took place there.
 After 1991, the number of parades was reduced to one, in honor of Victory Day in WWII.
 An example of this was the first of many Victory Day Parades to be held in 1975.
 On 29 December 1989, a protest took place on the square in front of the City Council building, protesting the actions of the National Communist Party of the Soviet Union.

 Notoriety

 The existence of the square goes back over 200 years.
-The centrepiece of the area is the Exaltation of God Cathedral, which at the time, had a bell tower which rose to a height of 88 metres, the highest point in the city.
 Other landmarks include a statue of Vladimir Lenin.
 During his tenure as First Secretary of the Sverdlovsk Communist Party, Boris Yeltsin worked on the square in one of the administrative buildings.